ulian-onua/KRNBluetoothKit/README.md

 ===============

 KRNBluetoothKit is a simple library for fast interaction between two iOS bluetooth devices using Bluetooth 4.0 LE.
-It will take you a few minutes to set up this lib and use it without no need of deep knowledge of Core Bluetooth Framework.
+It will take you a few minutes to set up this lib and use it without need of deep knowledge of Core Bluetooth Framework.
 Specifications of Bluetooth 4.0 LE base on relationship between central and peripheral devices.
 Peripheral devices advertise some data and allow to be connected to.
 In contrast, central devices scan for advertising peripherals and are able to connect them.
 KRNBluetoothKit requires that one iOS-device will play role of central device whereas other iOS-device will play role of peripheral device.
 Every of those devices after connection are able to send NSData messages to another device.